19604 John Street is for Sale

 A Little More Yard

-A still of the alliums coming alive after the earlier Spring bulbs.
+Alliums coming alive after the earlier Spring bulbs.

 While we haven’t yet captured this species in the back yard, the bee-balms frequently have hummingbirds milling about.

 We have seen Eastern Screech Owls in our trees, an American Mink running along the river bank, and a Bald Eagle flying down the Raisin River.
-Plus your usually charcuterie of Blue Jays, Cardinals, Chickadees, Hummingbirds, etc.
+Plus your usual charcuterie of Blue Jays, Cardinals, Chickadees, Hummingbirds, etc.

 Enjoy!